dev-academy-programme/student-prep/accounts.md

 ## GitHub
 GitHub is how the curriculum is delivered and will be where you keep all of your code from EDA.
 It can also be a type of technical resume when applying for positions, so make sure your user name sends the right message.

 1. Create a [GitHub account](https://github.com/)
 2. Choose a username that:
     - includes your first name
     - is something you'll be happy for employers to see
     - Is snake-case (all lowercase letters with words separated by hyphens, e.g. bobs-yer-uncle).
 3. Add photo and name in [account settings](https://github.com/settings/profile)
 4. Check your email and click the validation link

 ## Slack
 The Enspiral Dev Academy Slack community is where most of our communications take place.

 __Please use the EDA naming convention:__
 firstname_firstLetterOfLastName_cohort e.g. anahera_p_kakapo.

 1. Join our Slack Workspace using this [link](https://join.slack.com/t/eda-staff/shared_invite/enQtNDI3NzA5NTcxMzQ2LTdmYmNhYjI1MmUxMjVlYjhjY2QxYWM3ZjU4ODAwMjU5MGRhMmEyZjY0MDM3MzJlZWNhMDM3ZTk2MGZlODNhZmY)
 2. Respond to the verification email (check spam if you can't see it) and follow instructions
 4. Download the [Slack desktop app](https://slack.com/app)
 5. Use the desktop app to sign into the _enspiral-dev-academy_ workspace.
 6. Add a picture of your self (drop down at the top left of the app, under 'profile and account')

 ## Slack Channels
 When you join up, you will be automatically added to our core channels.
 However you will need to search for a few more.

-Here are a list and breif description of the core channels you need to join.
+Here are a list and brief description of the core channels you need to join.

 __Click the word `channels' from within the app to reveal available channels.__

 1. **Your cohort-specific channel** E.g. #Nikau: Used for cohort communication.
 For example, finding a partner to pair with, problem solving, and checkin coordination.